 Lena Dunham works not because she comes from some kind of privilege

-something so we turn to the silver screen (or in this case the tiny screen) to make ourselves feel better.
+that something-that-cannot-be-named so we turn to the silver screen (or in this case the tiny screen) to make ourselves feel better.

-On an aesthetic scale I give Girls a nine.
-On a scale of identification I give it a six.
+On an aesthetic scale, I give Girls a nine.
+On a scale of identification, I give it a six.
 I don't really like any of the characters.
 Really.
 The characters on Girls are denizens of a New York City I avoid in real life.
 I watch it as a form of schadenfreude - in a weird way I feel superior when I watch the show.
 Shit.
 I've been in worse financial straits than Hannah.
 Fuck.
 She has better sex than anyone probably in real life.
 And I think people resent her for displaying her body in a way that is supposedly reserved for a certain waistline.
 I really do not understand this complaint about the show.
 What I think makes the show good is its unapologetic way it tells a story.
 I am interested in what happens next for Girls.
 By the way, as a side note, I really liked last week’s short story episode “One Man’s Trash” where Hannah spends 48 hours with Patrick Wilson.